KenOcheltree/ilab-open/Developer.md

 ## Step 7.
 Run the second cell and select the InstructLab parameters

 1. Run the second code code cell by clicking on the arrow next to it.
-Once the second cell is run, it presents a number of different parameters available for running Instructlab.
+Once the second cell is run, it presents a number of different parameters available for running InstructLab.

 <img src="./images/IlabParms.png" width=800>

 2. Select the desired run parameters.
-The paramters are as follows:
+The parameters are as follows:
 - Dataset - Choose between data on the 2024 Oscars, IBM Quantum technology, and Agentic AI
-- Number of Questions and Answars (QNA) -Selects the number of QNAs to be synthetically generated.
-You may wish ot select a small number of QNAs if you are introducing a new Dataset.
+- Number of Questions and Answers (QNA) -Selects the number of QNAs to be synthetically generated.
+You may wish to select a small number of QNAs if you are introducing a new dataset.
 - Number of Epochs: specifies the number of times the learning algorithm will work through the entire training dataset.
-- Iternations - specifies the number of stages of training.
+- Iterations - specifies the number of stages of training.
-- Live Q&A - option to open an inferecing dialogue with untrained and trained models to compare results
+- Live Q&A - option to open an inferencing dialogue with untrained and trained models to compare results
 - Download - option to download the created trained model

 ## Step 8.
 Run the remainder of the notebook